 To capitalise on this opportunity, India needs food-specific manufacturing facilities to produce food-grade precision fermentation and biomass fermentation ingredients for alternative proteins and other products.
-Both Indian and foreign companies looking to set up manufacturing in India or utilise the services of existing contractual manufacturing operations (CMOs) have identified and shared challenges in navigating the regulatory requirements for producing food-grade ingredients.
+Both Indian and foreign companies are looking to set up manufacturing in India or utilise the services of existing contractual manufacturing operations (CMOs), which traditionally serve the biotechnology and pharma industry with more stringent regulatory and compliance specifications.
+Thereby, alternative protein companies and CMOs have identified and shared challenges in navigating the over-regulation for producing food-grade ingredients from the biotechnology-based biomanufacturing set-ups.

 GFI India is planning a project to guide the industry, recognise the challenges, and support policymakers to improve the ease of doing business index for manufacturing these inputs.
-In the first phase, GFI India would like to work with the identified partner to utilise their expertise to undertake a mapping study.
-We aim to develop a detailed understanding of the regulatory compliance requirements for setting up a fermentation facility in India (especially Telangana).
-This would be an open-access study shared with companies to clarify the pathways and, as a result, invite their interest in setting up facilities in India.
-The mapping would also help us understand the areas of over-regulation regarding food-specific ingredients and advocate with policymakers for separate categorisation and reduced compliance burden for such facilities.
+GFI India would like to work with the identified partner to utilise their expertise to undertake a mapping study and develop a detailed understanding of the regulatory compliance requirements for setting up a fermentation facility in India (especially Telangana and Karnataka).
+The results from this mapping exercise would be published as an open-access report, to be shared with companies to clarify the compliance pathways and, as a result, invite their interest in setting up facilities in India.
+The mapping would also help us understand the areas of over-regulation regarding food-specific ingredients in biomanufacturing facilities and advocate with policymakers for separate categorisation and reduced compliance burden for such facilities.